 Synthetic phonics refers to 'synthesising', or blending, the sounds to read words.
 It's based on the idea that children should sound out unknown words and not rely on their context.

 Click on the link below to have a look at an example test.
 Some words are made up (Alien) and others are real.

-At Anson, we base our teaching around the Letters and Sounds materials.
+At Anson, we base our teaching around the Monster Phonics materials.